jeeliz/jeelizPupillometry/README.md

 ### Under the hood

-This library relies on Jeeliz WebGL Deep Learning technology to detect and track the user's face using a neural network.
+This library relies on WebAR.rocks WebGL Deep Learning technology to detect and track the user's face using a neural network.
 The accuracy is adaptative: the best is the hardware, the more detections are processed per second.
-All is done client-side.
+All is done on the client-side.

 After the face has been detected, it is tracked using a sliding window.
 The areas matching the eyes are cut.
 Then a circle hough transform is applied to detect the iris parameters (radius and position of the center).